jonathanlermitage/ij-extra-tools-pack-docs/manual/topics/Cracked-IDEs.md

 # Cracked IDEs

 Cracked IDEs are **not** supported.
 Plugins will say you don't have a valid license.
-So, if you use a crack like *jetbra-netfilter*, don't waste my time complaining that your license "no longer works" 🤣.
+So, if you use a crack like *jetbra-netfilter*, don't waste my time complaining that your license "no longer works".
+And in case you were wondering, yeah, some adventurous folks have tried 🤣.